-What is the state of augmented reality (AR) on the web in 2019?
+We know that in today's visual economy, consumers are hungry for AR technology.
+In fact, 71.5% say that AR is the “future technology they are most eager to use.”
+But the truth is, augmented reality (AR) on the web may not be as far into the future as some think.
 It's a complex story because the underlying technology for AR on the web is not yet mature.

-Let’s take a closer look at the state of AR on the web in 2019.
+We started on this subject in April 2019, but as with everything AR, things are moving fast.
+Let’s take an updated look at the state of AR on the web in 2019.

 WebXR for Browser-Based AR